 Cognitive Factors

-Disclaimer: I write from my experiences and from my client work in counselling and have no scientific training whatsoever.
-I am a person centred counsellor specialising in anxiety and trauma within the context of counselling.
+Disclaimer: I am a UK qualified person centred counsellor specialising in anxiety and trauma within the context of counselling.
+I write from my experiences and from my client work in counselling.
 My work is dependent on the therapeutic relationship and the meeting of two minds.
 It is a humbling experience and that is all part of the healing process that I witness every day.
 It is the best job in the world.
+This is not an emergency service.
+If you need to speak to someone urgently outside of my sessions, please call the Samaritans on 116 123 (24/7 confidential helpline in the UK).